elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- the caiman! the torches! the flags!
+- the cayman! the torches! the flags!
 - and the Amazon River erects rubber trees
 - and the moons fallen like winged seeds in the warm humus of the sky
 - o hand of the strangler,